androidx/androidx/docs/onboarding.md

-From the `frameworks/support` directory, you can use `./studiow m` (short for `ANDROIDX_PROJECTS=main ./gradlew studio`) to automatically download and run the correct version of Studio to work on the `main` set of androidx projects.
+From the `frameworks/support` directory, you can use `./studiow m` (short for `ANDROIDX_PROJECTS=main ./gradlew studio`) to automatically download and run the correct version of Studio to work on the `main` set of androidx projects (non-Compose Jetpack libraries).
 [studiow](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:studiow)
-also supports several other arguments like `all` for other subsets of the projects.
+also supports several other arguments like `all` for other subsets of the projects (run `./studiow` for help).

 Next, open the `framework/support` project root from your checkout.
 If Studio asks you which SDK you would like to use, select `Use project SDK`.
 Importing